 If you have ridden a merry-go-round before, you likely have an idea of what vertigo is like.
 It is the false sensation that the world is spinning around you—and you are tilting, swaying, or something is pulling you to one side.

-If you feel leaning or being pulled in one direction, do not ever ignore this vertigo symptom.
+If you feel like you’re getting symptoms of leaning to the left or you feel dizzy leaning to one side, do not ever ignore this vertigo symptom.
 It could be due to a glitch in your inner ear, the part of your body that controls your balance.

 Learn more about the common causes of disturbing vertigo and how you can achieve vertigo relief through upper cervical chiropractic care in this blog.